Tokai University Hospital

 Other important points

-The treatment of rheumatoid arthritis and collagen diseases requires strong treatment, including corticosteroids.
-Therefore, side effects of drugs can be problematic.
-In addition to treating the underlying disease, our department actively works to prevent side effects such as steroid-induced osteoporosis and infections associated with immunosuppressive therapy, and strives to provide patients with as much information as possible about diseases and treatments.
-Although there are many areas in which treatment methods have not yet been established, we are always striving to provide patients with the best treatment, including the latest drug therapies.
+In immunosuppressive therapy for rheumatoid arthritis and collagen diseases, minimizing the risk of complications is always a priority.
+In particular, we actively work to prevent side effects such as various infections, glucocorticoid-induced osteoporosis, arteriosclerotic diseases (thrombosis), and cataracts, while also striving to provide patients with ample information about their illnesses and medications.
+Although there are many areas where treatment methods are not yet established, we constantly strive to provide patients with the best possible treatment, including the latest drug therapies.

 Doctor List